-- a thorough understanding of the perfume essences.
+- a thorough understanding of the blending capacities of perfume essences.

 - how to think about perfume structure.

 This level of instruction can’t be done remotely – I need to see how you interact with the materials, and spend some time 1-on-1 (the class size is very small).
 You will learn the process of “learning to learn.”
 In the small group environment of the class, you will see many cycles of identifying and fixing design problems in creating perfume formulas, which increases your ability to analyze and improve your fragrances.
 This is a key step in learning how to critique your perfume formulas.
 It is very important to understand what contributes to the essences burying or locking with each other; both effects can have either a positive or negative outcome in a perfume blend.

 The class fee of $2,000 for the 3-day session covers all materials, including the essences used.
 The topics include:

 - filler & accessory notes